asaintvanne/alyra-voting/README.md

 ## Investments.sol

-Investments.sol is an improvment of previous project.
+Investments.sol is an improvement of previous project.
 Investors propose to invest in something.
 A fundraiser is opened for proposal with the most votes.
 If fundraiser succeeds, contributors receive tokens.
+Otherwise contributors are refunded.